 Friday 4 February 2022

-As the world tentatively emerges from the pandemic – and the City Ski Championships returns to slopes – we’ll be reflecting on what we’ve learnt over the last 18 months and the impact of events on sport, hospitality, property, travel & tourism, skiing and life.
+As the world tentatively emerged from the pandemic – and the City Ski Championships returned to slopes – we reflected on what we learnt over the last 18 months and the impact of events on sport, property, hospitality, travel & tourism, skiing and life.

 Created at the time of the move to Crans-Montana and the expansion of the event, the Financial Times Alpine Forum provides a tangible and growing business platform.
 Alongside the mental exercise of the competition comes the stimulation of the in-depth discussions regarding current affairs, trends, challenges and the future of our lives.

 The Forum is composed of a discussion panel of leading journalists, executives and social commentators.
 The mix is intentionally eclectic, engendering deep, lively and above all entertaining discussions, cutting across a range of topics with a debate on current affairs, state of the markets and concluded with a Q&A session.